vercel/next.js/docs/api-reference/next/router.md

 ### Router.reload

-Reload the current URL, equivalent to clicking the refresh button.
+Reload the current URL.
+Equivalent to clicking the browser’s refresh button.
 It executes `window.location.reload()`.

 ```jsx
 import Router from 'next/router'